noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_06_PoSS_Testnet_PracticalGuide_1.1.md

 It does not configure the real PoSS Reserve

-It does not describe Mainnet setup
+It does not describe Testnet (when applicable) setup

 It does not modify economic or legal parameters